metal3-io/metal3-docs/design/baremetal-operator/external-introspection.md

 ### Disable inspection proposal

-To align with the [re-inspection API proposal](https://github.com/metal3-io/metal3-docs/blob/master/design/baremetal-operator/re-introspection-interface.md), the `inspect.metal3.io` annotation will be reused, with the addition of a value.
+To align with the [inspection API proposal](https://github.com/metal3-io/metal3-docs/blob/master/design/baremetal-operator/inspection-api.md), the `inspect.metal3.io` annotation will be reused, with the addition of a value.

 The optional `inspect.metal3.io: disabled` annotation will be used to describe